d2si/sovereign-keys/README.md

     ClntCert=client.crt
     ```
     Note that you can choose different names for the certificates, but `client.key` MUST be named `client.key`;
-5. Modify the configuration file `main-configuration.json` at the root of the repository, ensure the HsmType is *proteccio*, modify SKVPCNeedNat to *true* and modify ToggleMainResourceCreation to *true*.
+5. Modify the configuration file `main-configuration.json` at the root of the repository, ensure the HsmType is *proteccio* and modify ToggleMainResourceCreation to *true*.
 The file should look like this:
     ```json
     {
         "Parameters": {